suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 ![edge_install_3.png](images/edge/edge_install_3.png)

-Now, it's time to customize our installation defining some of the most common Telco/Edge options:
+Now, it's time to customize our installation defining some of the most common Telco/Edge options.
 To do that we will use the next tabs on the left side:

 ![edge_install_4.png](images/edge/edge_install_4.png)